SamuelPavlik/Pacman/README.md

 - MovableGameEntity functionality moved to separate components for better maintainability

 ## Necessary
-- !pacman turning and animation
+- pacman turning and animation
-- !weird movements to previous location after death
+- weird movements to previous location after death

 ## Good to have
 - ghost movement in separate component
-- !ghost returning to cage
+- ghost returning to cage
-- !pathfinding looking for pacman
+- pathfinding looking for pacman
 - incorporate cherry somehow

 ## Clean-ups
-- !sort #pragma once and #ifndef
+- sort #pragma once and #ifndef
-- !all file names to constants
+- all file names to constants
-- !check unneccessary includes
+- check unneccessary includes